128technology/docs/docs/plugin_cloud_ha.md

 ### Primary Failure

 When the **primary node** becomes unhealthy and the redundant interfaces are operationally down, the Monitoring Agent sends an unhealthy status to the local HA Agent.
 When the **local node** is deemed unhealthy, the local HA Agent sends an unhealthy message to the remote HA Agent, and notifies the internal state machine.
 When the **primary node** recognizes it is no longer fit to process traffic, it becomes inactive.
-The **secondary node** recognizes the primary node is not processing traffic, and the **seconary node** is healthy so the secondary node becomes active.
+The **secondary node** recognizes the primary node is not processing traffic, and the **secondary node** is healthy so the secondary node becomes active.

 ![primary-failure-scenario](/img/cloud-ha-primary-failure-scenario.png)